 - Distancing Guidelines:

-- All faculty, students, staff, and visitors must make their best effort to maintain a 6-foot minimum distance between others at all times
+- All faculty, students, staff, and visitors must make their best effort to maintain appropriate distances between others at all times

 - All are expected to follow designated spacing patterns throughout the building